-When I was in graduate school (a long long time ago), my professor asked us to introduce ourselves through a metaphor.
+I once had a professor who asked the class to introduce ourselves through a metaphor.
 You know the kind – if I was an animal what kind would I be?
 In years since I’ve tormented my own Psychology classes with this same introductory activity.
 Students squirm, some roll their eyes…but in the end they always rise to the occasion and without fail we get a more interesting, richer (sometimes humorous…and always more real) picture of each other than we’d get with, “Hello.
 My name is…”

 I remember in those first years sitting by a lake thinking of my own metaphor.
 I was living in Florida at the time, it was a beautiful day and the park was filled with birds.
 My attention was drawn to the beautiful Great Blue Heron standing just inside the water.
 Graceful.
 Elegant.
 Mesmerizingly still.
 Mindfulness…personified (or, birdified?).

 Ah…right then I knew – I wanted to be a Heron.
 Yes, to be so calm, to use energy discerningly, and embody such an aura of stillness.
 Just watching the great bird, I was both more alert and more relaxed.